bluestone-live/coding-challenge/README.md

 The server should be able to handle client's requests as mentioned above.

 You may wonder what exactly a given task is running against?
-It does not really matter for this exercise, so, for simplicity, each task does nothing but sleeps for 3 ~ 5 seconds at random to simulate it's working on something.
+It does not really matter for this project, so, for simplicity, each task does nothing but sleeps for 3 ~ 5 seconds at random to simulate it's working on something.

 ## Guidance